 Needless to say, students with a lack of interest in the subject will not necessarily learn much in traditional classes either.

 The nature and type of study resources available for online education differ a lot from those used in traditional classes.
 The eLearning trends have led students to switch from traditional textbooks to eBooks.
 Traditional classes still heavily rely on textbooks which are often considered inconvenient by the new generation, both in terms of studying and carrying.
 Online education mostly relies on e-resources that can be accessed from anywhere and can be carried easily using USBs if students prefer that.

 Moreover, universities with a traditional model typically provide access to resources available at the university library.
 On the other hand, colleges that are fully online greatly expand the resources offered to their students.
 But before learners decide to enroll at any such institution, they should try and find out what resources will be offered for course learning.

-Proponents of the traditional class model argue that students in online education do not get the required academic exposure.
+Proponents of the traditional class model argue that students in online learning environments do not get the required academic exposure.
 Learning demands interaction with fellow classmates, which online platforms lack.
 However, this argument is countered by further technical advancements as universities across the US are introducing satellite facilities across the nation and around different parts of the world to allow online students to meet and take part in virtual events.